Lahma712/Gielis-Superformula-Generator/README.md

 # Supershape-Generator

-This is a supershape generator made with Matplotlib and the superformula proposed by Johan Gielis.
+This is a supershape generator made with Matplotlib.
+It uses the superformula proposed by Johan Gielis.
 You can enter 8 values and generate a random geometric shape (curve).
 The 8 values are:
 - k (number of turns 2*k*pi)
 - m1